School Travel PlanIn this section...

 For the first time this year, we took part in The Big Pedal where children were encouraged to ditch the car and come to school by walking, scooting or bike.
 We calculated each class’s scores every day and uploaded them on the website to compare with schools across the country.
 We came 382nd out of 528 schools in the country and 81st out of 144 schools in London.
 To celebrate the week, we took part in Bling up your Bike and Scooter.
 Here are some of these:

 During Road Safety Week in October, we learned about how to be safe when riding on the road in association with the charity Brake.
-Also in April, Year 5 took part in a ‘Bikeability’ scheme where they learn bike safety.
+Year 6 also take part in a ‘Bikeability’ scheme where they learn bike safety.

 At the end of the year, the whole school takes part in a hands up survey to see how children come to school.
 Last year there were 62% of children taking part in active travel which was an improvement on the year before of 54%.
 The aim for this year is to increase it to 70%.